adhirajb1109/blogfolio/src/content/posts/fixing-democracy-in-india-through-digitalisation.md

 Adopting these principles is not a one-time task but an ongoing commitment to good governance.
 Indianleaders must recognize the long-term benefits of incorporating integrity, meritocracy, and a fair level playing field into their decision-making processes and policies.

 By embracing these ideals, Indian leaders have the potential to shape a nation where citizens can trust their leaders, where talents are recognized and utilized, and where opportunities are accessible to every citizen who has merit to make a change.
+After all,
+> Change is the only constant.